 Effective electric model that's easy to maneuver.
 Tines are made of long-lasting stainless steel and can be positioned in 3 depth levels.
-Contoured handle has soft padding for comfort while you work.
+The contoured handle has soft padding for comfort while you work.
 Assembles in minutes.

-In addition to dethatching, this electric model also scarifies lawns, resulting in lush, healthy grass.
+In addition to dethatching, this electric model from reputable manufacturer Sun Joe also scarifies lawns, resulting in lush, healthy grass.
 Features 5 depth positions and a collection bag.
 Very easy to use.

 Not the most durable model.
 Reports of breakage with regular use.
 Thick thatch and dense soil are likely to slow it down.

 Features 20 durable yet flexible steel tines that are highly effective at removing thatch.
 They can also be positioned to scarify lawns.
-Universal attachment is compatible with most tractors and riding mowers.
+The universal attachment is compatible with most tractors and riding mowers.

 Takes a little time and effort to assemble, and the instructions that come with it aren't very helpful.

 Powered by a rechargeable battery that gets up to 45 minutes of cord-free runtime, making it more user-friendly than electric models.
 Doubles as a lawn scarifier.
 Convenient push-button start.
 Handle folds for storage.

 Takes at least 2 hours to charge, and you must purchase the battery and charger separately.

 Made for a lawn mower, this model has a hitch that attaches in seconds.
 Compatible with most riding mowers and tractors.
 Offers a 40-inch work path for a gorgeous lawn with minimal effort.